 Home

-Energy From Waste reduces pollution, supports local economy, and reduce energy reliance on imports - making it an invaluable opportunity for individuals, companies, and nations alike.
+Energy from Waste reduces pollution, supports local economy, and reduce energy reliance on imports - making it an invaluable opportunity for individuals, companies, and nations alike.

-With this in mind, our Energy From Waste Conference returns to the heart of London for its 16th year - to deliver the leading event dedicated to the recovery of energy from industrial and domestic waste.
+With this in mind, our Energy from Waste Conference returns to the heart of London for its 17th year - to deliver the leading event dedicated to the recovery of energy from industrial and domestic waste.
 Attracting policy experts, authorities in funding, government representatives, and business leaders this conference will be the place to network and gain access to the latest plans, case studies, and industry overviews.

 As such, this conference remains an essential date on the calendar for those in the Energy from Waste community.